Meet the team

 Johns background involves working as a trial lawyer in England.
 After over twenty years addressing juries, John found himself in a crowded hut in Zambia with a very different challenge as a volunteer teacher facing a classroom of primary school children.
 After a month, he left determined to improve conditions there and in the surrounding area.

 As a trustee, John now devotes his time to supporting the Zambezi Sunrise Trust.
 He has visited Livingstone seven times, furthering Zambezi Sunrise Trust projects.
 He has also been a volunteer teacher for a total of five months in the Livingstone area.

 Rabeccah is a director of Dream Livingstone, our partner NGO in Zambia.
 She is an ACCA qualified accountant with a Master’s Degree in Business Administration.
 Her background includes working for the National Bank for 13 years where she worked in customer service.

 Rabeccah retired early from the bank as she saw the need for helping vulnerable children with their education, both in her family and in the community.
 Coming from a broken home, Rabeccah saw those of her siblings who were brought up by her mother in a village stop school early and get married in their teens.
 This was because her mother could not afford school fees.
 Rabeccah was, in contrast, brought up by her father in a town and was able to receive an education.

 Due to her background, Rabeccah developed a passion to help vulnerable children who were not receiving an education to get back to school.
-This led to the birth of a local charity, Dream Livingstone Zambia, which was founded by Rabeccah and her husband Kennedy.
+This led to the birth of a local enterprise, Dream Livingstone Zambia, which was founded by Rabeccah and her husband Kennedy.
 It is dedicated to helping address the need for children’s education in their community in Livingstone.

 Partners and Supporters